-We are very proud of our latest release of Kantree.
+We are very proud of our latest features for Kantree:

 Version 9.0 brought the long awaited possibility to create cross-project views and reports.
 This was particularly needed for managers who need a consistent view across multiple projects.
 It was also a big technical milestone with the switch to Python 3 for programming and a lot of modifications to make our view system work independently from projects.